rm53961/Project-1/README.md

 JOIN subject sub ON t.subject_id = sub.subject_id
 GROUP BY sub.subject_name;

 This helps managers analyze tutor costs across subjects, set competitive pricing, budget for tutoring services, and ensure fair compensation.
+This data can also be used when obtaining more tutors by giving them a recommended price to charge for service.

 <img width="325" alt="Screenshot 2025-03-20 at 5 37 45 PM" src="https://github.com/user-attachments/assets/dcc309b2-11fe-4558-b981-37ebb3f4d3b4" />